mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /Add Translations in Frappe.md

 ```

 **Why?**
-Frappe automatically detects this folder during the build process.
+Frappe automatically detects this folder.
 It follows a convention-over-configuration approach, so placing your translation files here ensures they're recognized without extra setup.

 ---